Abelian dualities and line defect indices for 3d gauge theories: Introduction and summary

 In this paper, we examine the \textit{line defect indices} or \textit{line defect correlators} in 3d $\mathcal{N}\ge 4$ Abelian circular and linear quiver gauge theories which can be realized as brane configurations in Type IIB string theory.
 While the supersymmetric indices can be defined as a supersymmetric partition function on $S^1\times S^2$ \cite{Kim:2009wb,Imamura:2011su,Kapustin:2011jm}, they can be decorated as the line defect indices by introducing the BPS line operators wrapping the $S^1$ and localized on the $S^2$ \cite{Drukker:2012sr}.
 We obtain strong evidence of dualities of line operators in 3d $\mathcal{N}\ge 4$ Abelian circular and linear quiver gauge theories which can be realized in Type IIB string theory by finding matching pairs of the line defect indices.
 For mirror pairs of the $\mathcal{N}=4$ SQED and its mirror linear quiver gauge theory and for those of the $\mathcal{N}=4$ ADHM theory and its mirror circular quiver gauge theory, we find strong evidence of the dualities proposed by Assel and Gomis \cite{Assel:2015oxa}.
 The dualities map the gauge Wilson lines to the flavor vortex lines and vice versa.
 More generally, corresponding to the $STS$ duality transformation in Type IIB string theory, we propose dualities of line operators in the SQED (resp.~the ADHM theory) and those in the Abelian linear (resp.~circular) quiver CS theories \cite{Jafferis:2008em,Imamura:2008nn,Imamura:2008dt}, including the ABJ(M) theory \cite{Aharony:2008ug,Aharony:2008gk}.
 In addition, we find simple examples of $\mathcal{N}=4$ Seiberg-like dualities \cite{Gaiotto:2008ak} of the line operators.
 The matching of the line defect indices generalize the results in \cite{Okazaki:2019ony,Hayashi:2022ldo} for the ordinary indices.
+We have checked all the proposed identities of the full line defect indices by using Mathematica up to certain high orders in $q$.
+In particular, we prove the identities of the Coulomb and Higgs limits.